ThatFatKidsMom/Gesture-Tracker/README.md

 # Gesture Tracker

-Prefab using [contact trackers](https://github.com/VRLabs/Contact-Tracker) and additional proxmity recievers to determine if a player is doing any of the default gestures and drive parameters based on that.
+Prefab using [contact trackers](https://github.com/VRLabs/Contact-Tracker) with some additional proximity sensors to determine if a player is doing any of the default gestures and drive parameters based on that.

 ## **Installation**
 - Drag the "Gesture Tracker" prefab into the heirarchy